alex-iliarski/alex-iliarski/README.md

 # Hey there, I'm Alex! 👋

-I'm a senior at the University of Minnesota Honors Program, pursuing a double major in computer science and mathematics.
+I'm a University of Minnesota - Twin Cities student pursuing an MS in Computer Science with minors in Data Science and Robotics.

 🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/alex-iliarski/)